-By Cynthia Matossian, MD, FACS Blepharitis affects millions of people, and Demodex mites can be one of the underlying culprits.
-Not only are Demodex mites linked to lid margin dis- COMMENTARY FROM THE EXPERT ease, but also they can exacerbate preexisting conditions such as DED, MGD, and rosacea blepharitis, to name a few.
+By Cynthia Matossian, MD Blepharitis affects millions of people, and Demodex mites can be one of the underlying culprits.
+Not only are Demodex mites linked to lid margin disease, but they can also exacerbate preexisting conditions COMMENTARY FROM THE EXPERT such as DED, MGD, and rosacea blepharitis, to name a few.
 Unless it is addressed ahead of time, blepharitis can affect cataract and refractive surgery outcomes, disappointing patients who often have high expectations for these surgeries.
 One way to help patients with OSD is to include Demodex in the differential diagnosis.
 Blepharitis causes itching, lid crusting, foreign body sensation, fluctuations in vision, ocular discomfort, and red, swollen